 Community Compost Hubs

-If you'd like to compost but don't have the space, why not compost with us.
-Simply register below and you'll receive all the details.
-We're regularly on-site or you can contact Judith at [email protected].
+Don't have the space, but want to compost?
+Join our hub below that's closest to you and you'll receive all the details.
+We are regularly on-site or you can contact Judith at [email protected].

 We run two hubs, Kaipātiki and Hobsonville Community Compost Hub.